RallySoftware-cookbooks/cookbook_profiler/README.md

 Then add the following to your `metadata.rb` - `depends 'cookbook_profiler'`

 You can then do the following to see the output
+* Add the cookbook to the top of the run list
-Run chef client in debug mode - `chef-client -ldebug`
+*Run chef client in debug mode - `chef-client -ldebug`

 Or run a test kitchen run
 * Add the following to your `.kitchen.yml` - `recipe[cookbook_profiler]`